All Episodes

 He's a loser every which way you look at it.

-I mean he can't.
+I mean, he can't.

-They're they're committed to the guy.
+They're committed to the guy.

 So somehow there has to be reasonable doubt cast upon that.

-Nobody's gonna associate that word with Trump.
+Nobody's going to associate that word with Trump.

 Nobody.

-If your objective is to tick Trump off, you could do that, maybe, but you're not the objective, if your Cruz or Rubio, you need Trump supporters to abandon him.
+If your objective is to tick Trump off, you could do that, maybe.

-The reason, one of the many that Trump supporters are locked in is because to them he's a winner and is gonna transfer that winning to the country, and he's gonna transfer it to them.
+The reason, one of the many, that Trump supporters are locked in is because to them he's a winner and is going to transfer that winning to the country.

-They're gonna become winners.
+They're going to become winners.

 Trump to them represents an era of America that is almost over because it's been under assault and under attack.